JeroenMampaey/AOAv2LinuxUSBDriver/README.md

 # About

 A simple Linux USB driver for controlling Android devices using the [HID](https://en.wikipedia.org/wiki/Human_interface_device) support in the [Android Open Accessory (AOA) 2.0 protocol](https://source.android.com/docs/core/interaction/accessories/aoa2).
-Unlike [ADB](https://developer.android.com/tools/adb), this approach does not require USB debugging to be enabled on the device.
+Unlike [ADB](https://developer.android.com/tools/adb), this approach does not require USB debugging to be enabled on the device but does require an Android device supporting the AOAv2 protocol (the driver will check this).

 Basically this driver will put the Android device in [accessory mode](https://developer.android.com/develop/connectivity/usb) and then leverages AOAv2 to send HID events to the Android device.
 This driver only leverages only some simple HID functionality: keyboard, mouse, volume, brightness.